Last Updated on

 9. Angry People

-According to art therapist and international expert on the analysis of children’s drawings Michal Wimmer, “Parents, educators and mental health professionals do not seek to analyze children’s drawings with the sole purpose of identifying fears and distresses or bring about significant behavioral change.
-Drawings are an additional, easily available tool for understanding daily behavior.”
+According to art therapist and international expert on the analysis of children’s drawings Michal Wimmer, “Parents, educators and mental health professionals do not seek to analyse children’s drawings with the sole purpose of identifying fears and distresses or bring about significant behavioural change.
+Drawings are an additional, easily available tool for understanding daily behaviour.”
 In fact, it has been indicated by several studies and researchers that children who draw more are actually more creative and intelligent.

 Sometimes children may draw scary things: weapons, fire, angry people, fighting, etc. While the odd drawing is okay, if this is a common trend emerging in your child’s drawings, you may want to consult a child psychologist.
 Some such situations, where consulting a psychologist may be necessary are when:

 - The child is drawing violent pictures repeatedly.

 - The child draws a person or an object significantly bigger than himself.

 - The child draws disjointed body parts for human figures.